Combines drone detection (radar/RF/EO), jamming, and spoofing into a comprehensive drone defense system.

 2. Liability and Accountability: Determining liability in cases where C-UAS technologies cause damage or disruption, either to the targeted drone or to surrounding property and infrastructure, is a significant legal challenge.

+3. Intellectual Property: The development and deployment of advanced C-UAS technologies involve considerations related to intellectual property rights, including patents and trade secrets.
 The regulatory and legal considerations surrounding C-UAS are multifaceted and evolving.
 Policymakers and industry stakeholders must work together to develop effective frameworks that address the challenges posed by rapidly advancing UAS technologies while ensuring the protection of privacy, civil liberties, and legal rights.
 Balancing these considerations is essential for the responsible and effective deployment of C-UAS systems in protecting national security and public safety.